lilynolan/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, I learnt how to use an accelerometer to control motor speed.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as video games with remotes that detect movement.
+It could also be used to control machinery (such as an excavator).

-### Experiment name ###
+### Experiment 6 ###

 (Replace this with the experiment name)